phattt2901/TimeMate/Readme.md

 **Start date and End date is not valid**:
 ```
 {
-    message: Start date and End date is not valid"
+    message: "Start date and End date is not valid"
 }
 ```
 **Start date is after End date**: